 Drive-through clinics allow us to safely and efficiently vaccinate and protect a large number of people.
-Because they help to minimize exposure to communicable diseases, drive-through clinics are an ideal option during a pandemic.
+Because they help to minimize exposure to communicable diseases, drive-through clinics are an ideal option.

 What flu vaccines do you carry?

 We carry preservative / mercury- free flu vaccine.
 These contain a killed virus.
 While live virus vaccines that are administered through the nose are available, they are not safe for pregnant women and other vulnerable members of a family.
 Therefore, we have chosen to not carry the live virus flu vaccine.

 What is the best time to get a flu vaccine?

 It is recommended that you get the flu vaccine before Flu begins spreading in your community.
 The Flu season usually lasts from November through April.
 October is a good time to get vaccinated.
 Protection from influenza vaccine is thought to persist for at least 6 months.
 After 6 months the protective immunity wanes.
 Therefore, getting the vaccine too early (August or September) offers less protection toward the end of flu season.

 Can I get the flu vaccine if I am pregnant?

 Yes, it is recommended that all pregnant women get vaccinated.
 A baby is unable to receive the flu vaccine before 6 months of age and their protection comes from mom’s immunity against flu.